A trot atop tors19th December 2007

 The prospect of some winter sunshine last Thursday had me taking a day off work for a spot of walking after my near hibernation for November.
 I rifled my way through the possibilities in my head before arriving at the idea of heading to Keswick and then Borrowdale.
 That plan never came to fruition, though, and I ended up embarking on a local stroll instead.
 The more adventurous plan remains a good prospect for the future…

-This is hill country that I have frequented on a number of different occasions and with my following a slightly different route each time.
+This is hill country that I have frequented on a number of different occasions, and with my following a slightly different route each time.
 For instance, the start of last Thursday’s walk was also the start of a walk to Buxton via Errwood Reservoir in the Goyt Valley.
 I left that track for a path up Shining Tor.
-That path is good one though it is showing signs of wear with webbing meant to support the path appearing above the gravel in some places as it crosses very boggy terrain, a fact reinforced by the sight of a very bogged down DK55-registered Massey Ferguson tractor.
-I assume that its owners will be back for it but it is telling that even a four wheel drive tractor cannot manage these conditions.
+That path is a good one, though it is showing signs of wear with webbing meant to support the path appearing above the gravel in some places as it crosses very boggy terrain, a fact reinforced by the sight of a very bogged down DK55-registered Massey Ferguson tractor.
+I assume that its owners will be back for it, but it is telling that even a four-wheel drive tractor cannot manage these conditions.

 Suggesting sounder ground, the flags were lost after Cat’s Tor and road was encountered at Pym Chair.
 At this point, I headed to Kettleshulme rather than Rainow as was the case of my previous trip.
 The ground was more or less thawed out from here onwards.
 A mixture of public and permissive paths got me to Windgather Rocks where more photographic action took place before continuing the public/permissive path and tarmac mixture, I reached Kettleshulme.
 Having more daylight with which to play, I chose to continue to Whaley Bridge.
 Although I largely avoided the remarkably unpleasant B5470, the tarmac/footpath mixture continued and care with a muddy descent to reach Todd Brook meant that I didn’t more mud than I did.
 My journey was eventually to take me by Toddbrook Reservoir while making for Whaley Bridge and its train station.
 A railway journey round by Stockport was enough to get a very satisfied Irishman home.